SUSSBIA/fabric-onboarding-experience/00-start-here/README.md

 Instead, this repo provides a structured self-service pathway for users to learn, practise, and apply Fabric safely and progressively.

+## Why this repo exists

+Microsoft Fabric is a powerful analytics platform, but successful adoption depends on more than tool access.

+Users need to understand how Fabric is governed, where they should work, what data they can use, how shared capacity is consumed, and when outputs should remain experimental versus when they require review.

+This repo helps users answer:

+- What am I allowed to access?
+- Which workspace should I use?
+- What data can I use safely?
+- How do I start using Fabric?
+- Which learning pathway should I follow?
+- How do I practise without using sensitive data?
+- When does a report, model, or pipeline need review before wider use?
+- Who owns the asset after it is created?
+- Who monitors refresh, connections, and operational issues?

 ## Why this onboarding is layered

 Microsoft Fabric is not just a reporting tool.
-It is a shared analytics platform that may involve reports, semantic models, Lakehouses, pipelines, notebooks, dataflows, and institutional data.
+It is a shared analytics platform that may involve reports, semantic models, Lakehouses, pipelines, notebooks, dataflows, warehouses, connections, refresh schedules, and institutional data.

-Because of this, users should not jump straight into creating Fabric items without first understanding:
+Because of this, users should not jump straight into creating Fabric items without first understanding the foundations.

-- What they are allowed to access
-- Which workspace they should use
-- What data they can use safely
-- How shared Fabric capacity is consumed
-- When outputs are experimental
-- When work may need review before productionisation

-The onboarding is therefore layered so that users start with common foundations before moving into hands-on activities and persona-specific pathways.
+The onboarding is layered so that users move progressively from awareness to safe hands-on use.

 ![Placeholder: Layered Fabric onboarding journey](../assets/images/layered-fabric-onboarding-journey.png)

-> Image placeholder: A simple left-to-right journey map showing users moving from security and access, to licensing and capacity, to workspace model, to hands-on Fabric use, to persona pathways, to sandbox experiments, and finally to review or productionisation where applicable.
+> Image placeholder: A simple left-to-right journey map showing users moving from security and access, to licensing and capacity, to workspace model, to hands-on Fabric use, to persona pathways, to deployment lifecycle, to connections and refresh monitoring, to semantic modelling, sandbox experiments, and productionisation review where applicable.

 ## Who this repo is for